 So I find myself in a stuffy white-walled upstairs room in the Camden Barfly – where the band will play a special matinee show later today, an introductory gig to their upcoming tour supporting new album Hello Sadness.
-Waiting for the interviewers before me to finish up and listening to them steal all my conversation starters like Cardiff [where the band formed and where I'm from] and Bristol [Gareth's home city and where I went to Uni], I force all energy into trying not to let the bass coming from the soundcheck below induce any gag reflex.
+Waiting for the interviewers before me to finish up and listening to them steal all my conversation starters like Cardiff and Bristol , I force all energy into trying not to let the bass coming from the soundcheck below induce any gag reflex.

 By the time the two before me bring their discussion to a close, I’ve managed to pull myself together; salvaging any traces of professionalism I have left and proceeding to talk to Gareth and his fellow vocalist sister Kim about their fourth record – which is being lauded as their most mature output to date – the inevitability of Gareth penning a song about every promising love interest, and, of course, football, all the while calculating in my head the possibility of still being able to fit in some Sunday lunch after all this.
 God, I love matinee shows.